PeacheyByte/collection-curator/README.md

 <!-- Body -->
 Inventory made simple — for buyers, sellers, and collectors.

-Sellventory is built for buyers, sellers, and collectors who want a clear, reliable way to keep track of their items.
-Whether you are reselling at markets, managing an online store, or curating a personal collection, Sellventory helps you stay organised without relying on complicated tools or cloud accounts.
+The Collection Curator is built for buyers, sellers, and collectors who want a clear, reliable way to keep track of their items.
+Whether you are reselling at markets, managing an online store, or curating a personal collection, The Collection Curator helps you stay organised without relying on complicated tools or cloud accounts.

-With Sellventory you can:
+With The Collection Curator  you can:

 - **Record your items with photos and details.** Each entry can store a picture, purchase price, notes, and custom tags, giving you a complete view of what you own or intend to sell.